 In order to fully understand a population, it is essential to understand the community in which they live.
 These profiles will provide a community context for clinical rotations in practices and projects outside the home base of the academic medical center.

 The PDF link above this section (in bold type) contains the complete booklet with a state overview and all counties described.
 The Vermont County Profiles Statewide Introduction PDF link below this paragraph offers an overview of Vermont with health-related information.
 County-specific links follow the statewide overview.
 We suggest using the statewide overview with the county where a rotation or community-based project will be completed.

 The following PDFs are the section-by-section/county-specific subsets of the Vermont County Profiles for Medical and Health Sciences Students/Residents - ALL COUNTIES document above.

 Short-term housing is provided to students and residents during off-campus rotations in Vermont, which are at least 25 miles from campus.
 AHEC requires at least one month to schedule housing.
 If you would like to be provided with housing during your off-campus rotation, you should request it through the Clerkship or Residency Scheduling Coordinator who is scheduling your rotation.

 Physician Placement Services

-The University of Vermont Medical Center residents and fellows seeking to practice in Vermont, in any specialty, have access to the AHEC Freeman Physician Placement Specialist, Melissa Liebig.
+The University of Vermont Medical Center residents and fellows seeking to practice in Vermont, in any specialty, have access to the AHEC Physician Placement Professional, Jennifer Savage.
 Placement services include: letting residents/fellows know where the physician openings are in their specialty; connecting them to the appropriate contact for the opening; and letting them know about national and state educational loan repayment opportunities for primary care positions.
 The University of Vermont Medical Center residents and fellows interested in practicing in Vermont should contact: